 Steelhead and Salmon

-These fish run rivers to spawn but don’t actively feed.
-They strike out of aggression or instinct.
+These fish run rivers to spawn but don’t actively feed in the traditional sense.
+They strike out of aggression, instinct, or territorial behavior.
 Egg patterns, bright attractors, and large streamers trigger reaction strikes.
-Fish the runs and tailouts—migrating fish rest in these sections.
+Fish the runs and tailouts where migrating fish rest between pushing through faster water.

 Reading Water in Practice

-Stand above a new stream section for 5 minutes before casting.
+Here’s my actual process when I approach a new stream section: stand above it for five minutes before making a single cast.
 Watch for rising fish, baitfish activity, and insect hatches.
 Note where current speeds up and slows down.
 Identify the deepest water, the best cover, the likely feeding lanes.
+Most anglers start casting immediately — resist that urge.

-The best stream anglers see the water differently.
-They don’t see a river—they see a series of specific lies connected by travel routes.
+The best stream anglers see water differently.
+They don’t see a river — they see a series of specific lies connected by travel routes.
+Every boulder creates a current break.
+Every depth change concentrates food.
+Every shadow provides cover.
 Develop that vision, and no stream will seem unfishable.